Top 10 Filming Locations in Seoul (South Korea) for Your B-Roll Footage

 Bukchon Hanok Village is one of the few neighborhoods in Seoul where you can still see traditional Korean houses, known as hanoks.
 Located in the heart of the capital, the area features dozens of well-preserved homes that are still lived in today, lined with narrow stone-paved alleys and low stone walls.

-The village’s gentle slope offers a variety of framing options and interesting visual perspectives — but be mindful of the constant flow of tourists and the restricted visiting hours set by the Seoul city government to protect the residents’ peace and privacy.
+The village’s gentle slope offers a variety of framing options and interesting visual perspectives — but be mindful of the restricted visiting hours set by the Seoul city government to protect the residents’ peace and privacy.
 It’s best to plan your shoot carefully, with proper location scouting ahead of time.

 5. Gangnam Station (강남역) – The Urban Energy of Seoul’s Gangnam District